 J.M.
-Smucker (NYSE:SJM) delivered its first-ever company spotlight this year.
+Smucker (NYSE:SJM) delivered its first-ever company spotlight last year.
 It was intended to update investors about the fiscal year ahead; it focused on the transformation that’s taken place at the maker of jams and jellies over the past 24 months to make it more attractive to consumers.

 CEO Mark Smucker is the fifth generation of the Smucker family to run the $14 billion food company, which has three operating segments: Coffee, Consumer Foods and Pet Foods.

 Folgers and several other brands drive sales in the coffee division.
-Smucker’s jams and Jif peanut butter are two of the leading brands in its consumer foods division and Milk Bone, Meow Mix and Kibbles ‘n Bits are just a few of its brands in the pet food division.
+Smucker’s jams and Jif peanut butter are two of the leading brands in its consumer foods division and Milk-Bone, Meow Mix and Kibbles ‘n Bits are just a few of its brands in the pet food division.

 Smucker’s was once almost exclusively known for its jams and jellies, but the rest of its holdings are impressive as well.
 In fact, Pet Foods is the company’s biggest operating segment.
 It accounts for 36% of the company’s sales followed by coffee at 23% and international sales at 14%.

 However, even though the company’s coffee business ranks second in terms of sales, it’s easily the top segment in terms of profits.
-In the third quarter, the coffee segment’s profit margin was 32.7%, almost ten percentage points higher than its other two divisions.

 The company’s focus on innovation, investments in its various businesses, cost savings and acquisitions, is the way to top- and bottom-line growth.